molecula/documentation/cloud/cloud-databases/_posts/2022-11-16-cloud-time-quantum-ttl-constraint.md

 | <integer> | integer value paired with the time unit.
 Defaults to `0s` |  |
 | time_unit | `h` (hours), `m` (minutes), `s` (seconds) |  |

 ## Additional information

-* IDSET and STRINGSET Data has one standard view by default unless a timeQuantum is set
+* IDSET and STRINGSET Data has one standard view by default unless a timeQuantum is set.

+### Naming standard

+{% include /concepts/object-naming-standard.md %}

 ### timeQuantum